-Option 2 (, MediTek): Define sharing factor as:
+Option 2 (MediTek): Define sharing factor as:

 In FR1 intra-band CA, the sharing factor is one for BFD/CBD measurements which not contained SpCell, subject to UE is required to perform BFD/ CBD measurement on one cell per band.
-(MediaTek)

 In FR1 inter-band CA, the sharing factors is the number of bands which not contained SpCell, subject to UE is required to perform BFD/ CBD measurement on one cell per band.
-(MediaTek,)